abukafa/public-api-omdb/README.md

-# API IMDB
+# API OMDB

 One Page application show all movies description.

-This application used REST API integrate to OMDB

-you may can search your favorite movies
+This application used REST API integrate to OMDB. you may can search your favorite movies